wesleyegberto/java-new-features/java-9/README.md

 A project to explore more about the new features of Java...

 * Jigsaw
-  * Creating modules
+  * Creating modules;
-  * Exports and requires
+  * Exports and requires;
+  * Requires transitive;
-  * Using non-exported class through its exported interface
+  * Using non-exported class through its exported interface;
-  * Running a module
+  * Running a module.
 * jlink
-  * Tool to assemble and optimized our modules and their deps into a custom runtime image
+  * Tool to assemble and optimized our modules and their deps into a custom runtime image;
+  * The runtime image will contain the JVM, only the Java modules we need and our code;
+  * The runtime image is generated for the platform we are using (current jdk platform);
-  * We can set --launcher option to generate a script to run a module/class
+  * We can set --launcher option to generate a script to run a module/class.

 ## Project